 Select Golden Gate and press Start.

-Next, open your insert and click the Insert slot.
-Select all or a selection of the insert's bases.
+Next, open your insert sequence and click the Insert panel.
+Select all or a simply a region of the insert's bases.
 Press Set Fragment to set the first insert.

-Press the plus button at the right of the assembly wizard to add another insert.
-Open a second insert and click the new Insert slot.
-Select all or a selection you next insert.
+Press the plus button on the right side of the Assembly Wizard to add another insert.
+Open a second insert and click the new Insert panel.
+Select all or just a region of your next insert.
 Press Set Fragment to set the second insert when ready.

-If you want to insert a spacer sequence (like a "kozak"), click on a Insert slot and press Add Spacer After.
+If you want to insert a spacer sequence (like a "kozak"), click on one of the Insert panels and press Add Spacer After.
 Name the spacer “kozak” and set its bases to gccacc.
 Press Save to set the spacer sequence.

 Rename the assembly to whatever name you desire and press Assemble at the right of the assembly wizard.

 Select the folder you want to store the assembly sequences and primers.
 Press Create to complete the assembly.

 When looking at the newly assembled plasmid, the backbone and insert fragments are colored.
 Open the History panel’s Lineage tab to see its lineage.